metrorailings/OwlBlog/content/posts/week-16-insights.md

 ## 49ers @ Cardinals

 Murray not completely effective as a passer from the pocket, though Kliff is trying to get him into rhythm with uptempo short passes.

+Nobody for the Cardinals stood out on offense outside of DeAndre Hopkins.
+On defense, Budda Baker, Hassan Reddick, and possibly Markus Golden stood out to me.

+***

+## Dolphins @ Raiders

+Andrew Van Ginkel is a gamer for the Dolphins.
+Might be the best pass rusher on the team.